-The idea of the Fright Club was created in memory of David Graeber by his friends.
+The idea of the Fight Club was created in memory of David Graeber by his friends.

 - To keep David’s deeply researched and humorous challenging of myths alive after his untimely death;

 - To counter the public debate initiated by the right-wings, which for fifty years dominated most of the public spaces – newspapers, television – and was thus most accessible to the masses.
 We lost it and we have to get it back!

 - To remain cheerful and artistic in the face of all odds, contradictions, and misunderstandings.

 David asserted that human consciousness only exists in dialogue with others, and the myth of the individual “thinker-philosopher” is nothing but a myth.

 David himself was often subjected to public attacks and withstood them with fortitude.

 Our fights will be between real people, imaginary people, or real people played by actors.